Interactive Simulations with JSPlotly

 • n = CPE exponent, between 0 and 1; defines the degree of ideality of the capacitive behavior (n = 1: ideal capacitor; n < 1: dispersion);

-An electrochemical impedance model (EIS) with typical equivalent circuit components constitutes the modified Randles model: series resistor Rs, a resistor Rp in parallel with a CPE (Constant Phase Element), and a Warburg element.
-A common representation for EIS is the Nyquist plot, where the real axis represents resistance (Zre) and the imaginary axis represents negative reactance (−Zim).
+An electrochemical impedance (EIS) model with typical equivalent-circuit components is the modified Randles: series resistor Rs, a resistor Rp in parallel with a CPE (Constant Phase Element), and a Warburg element.
+A common representation for EIS is the Nyquist plot, in which the real axis represents resistance (Zre) and the imaginary axis the negative reactance (−Zim).

 Suggestion

-1. Check the effect of Rs on the graph by canceling its value (solution resistance);
+1. Check the effect of Rs on the plot, nullifying its value (solution resistance);

-2. Try combining other values of the code header parameters to highlight common situations in electroanalysis: Rs, Rp, Q, n, and sigma;
+2. Try combining other values of the parameters in the code header, to highlight common situations in electroanalysis: Rs, Rp, Q, n, and sigma;

-3. Reduce the Warburg model with constant phase element to a simple Randles model, consisting only of two resistors in series, the second in parallel with an ideal capacitor, and without Warburg diffusion (sigma = 0; n = 1).
+3. Reduce the Warburg-with-constant-phase-element model to a simple Randles model, formed only by 2 resistors in series, the second in parallel with an ideal capacitor, and without Warburg diffusion (sigma = 0; n = 1).

 Context:

-Cyclic voltammetry (CV) is an electroanalytical technique for characterizing interfacial (electrode-solution) redox processes.
-When a standard analyte in quantitative equilibrium between the oxidized and reduced forms is used, the resulting graph acquires an unusual profile, called a duck shape.
-This results from the peculiar shape obtained when a bidirectional potentiometric scan is performed on a set of electrodes by a potentiostat, resulting in cycles of oxidation and subsequent reduction (application of positive potentials followed by negative potentials).
-The shape, value, and distance between the resulting peaks allow the analyte to be identified and characterized, as well as the redox processes involved in the experiment.
+Cyclic voltammetry (CV) is an electroanalytical technique for characterization of interfacial redox processes (electrode-solution).
+When a standard analyte in quantitative equilibrium between oxidized and reduced forms is used, the resulting plot acquires an unusual profile, named duck shape.
+This results from the peculiar format under a bidirectional potentiometric sweep over a set of electrodes by a potentiostat, resulting in oxidation cycles and subsequent reduction (application of positive potentials followed by negative ones).
+The shape, value and distance between the resulting peaks allow identifying and characterizing the analyte, as well as its redox processes involved in the experiment.

 Equation:

-Although the formalism for cyclic voltammetry is complex and involves solving ordinary differential equations (as well as electroanalytical techniques in general), which is beyond the scope of this material, the resulting current flow can be summarized by the following Buttler-Volmer equation:
+Although the formalism for cyclic voltammetry is complex and involves solving ordinary differential equations (as do electroanalytical techniques in general), being far from the objective of this material, one can summarize the resulting current flow by the Buttler–Volmer equation that follows:

 \[ j = j_0 \left[ \exp\left(\frac{\alpha n F (E - E^0)}{RT}\right) - \exp\left(\frac{-(1 - \alpha) n F (E - E^0)}{RT}\right) \right] \] Where: